Brainard Cheney: Legacy

 Cheney's novels reveal his desire for a return to a simpler way of life, one founded on natural cycles and rooted in an appreciation of the land.
 His tragic characters often go astray by attempting to urbanize themselves or betray their own way of life.
 In his work, redemption can only be achieved by a return to a farm or a religious conversion, as in Devil's Elbow.

 In 2011, The Lightwood Chronicles, being the true story of Brainard Cheney's novel, Lightwood, was published.
 The book includes a collection of essays and other information relating to the Dodge Timber Wars, divided into two sections: Lightwood as History and Lightwood as Fiction.
 The editor, Stephen Whigham, interviewed Cheney in 1982.

 In 2011, MMJW BookHouse began republishing Cheney's novels.
-In 2016, MMJW BookHouse published a comprehensive biography of Cheney's life and career with the help of Cheney's biographer, Dr. James E. Young.
-The title of the biography was Brainard Cheney and The Search for a Hero: A Literary Biography of a Southern Novelist, Reporter, and Polemicist.
+In 2016, MMJW BookHouse published a comprehensive biography of Cheney by Dr James E. Young, titled Brainard Cheney and The Search for a Hero: A Literary Biography of a Southern Novelist, Reporter, and Polemicist.
 Copies are available at Amazon and Barns and Noble.

 In 2016, Cheney was inducted in the Georgia Writers Hall of Fame.